embl-cba/imagej-courses/imagej-practical.md

 ```

 If you now [Create] the macro and [Run] it, it should do the job.

 - Note: "//" means that a line of code only is a comment
 - We have to remove the "//" before the line starting with 'setTreshold', because we actually want to execute it.

 #### Making it nicer, using variables

 Some commands in our macro will be the same, but some stuff will be different for different files.
 It is good style to put all the things that can change at the top of the code, such that it is easy to modify.
-For this we need so-called "variables":
+For this we need so-called "variables".

+[Short interactive practical on variables].

 ```
 //